Breaking Down the Enneagram: A Guide for Total Beginners21 July 2019 / By Lily Yuan Clinically Reviewed by Steven Melendy, PsyD. on July 21, 2019

-We’re excited to announce our very first take (v1.0) on the Enneagram!
-It takes approximately 10 minutes to complete, and gives a pie-chart breakdown of your preference for each of the nine Enneatypes.
-Take our free test now!
+We’re excited to announce our take on the Enneagram!
+It takes approximately 10 minutes to complete and gives a pie-chart breakdown of your preference for each of the nine Enneatypes.
+Take our free Enneagram test now!

 Your results are in.
 What do they mean?

 The largest chunk of your results should indicate the Enneatype that best describes you, ranging from numbers 1 – 9.
-In the above example, our test taker is Enneatype 6.
-If there are two (or even three) types approximately the same size, then you might be looking at a tritype situation.
-It’s eye-opening to consider how your tritype aligns with your preferences, beliefs, and traits.
+In the above example, our test taker is Enneagram type 6.

-The 9 types are divided into three triads that split the system into three areas:
+The nine types are divided into three triads that split the system into three areas:

 Gut (Instincts): Types 8, 9, 1